 ometimes your needs come into focus as time moves along.
 They are not immediately apparent.
 This week I realized I needed a wall calendar.
 I found myself asking Siri what the date was each AM before reading through a daily devotional.
 I’d rather look up and see for myself.
 Plus, it allows me the chance to buy a very cool illustrated calendar that will add to the office decor.

-As my need for a wall calendar came in view, so another moment of clarity happened this week via a SLACK discussion with Kevin O’Keefe and Garry our COO.
+As my need for a wall calendar came into view, so another moment of clarity happened this week via a SLACK discussion with Kevin O’Keefe and Garry, our COO.
 The need for a unique blog theme for LexBlog came to light — The LexBlog 2020.
 I thought this insight from Kevin was a good way to summarize the 2020s goal:

 The design is attractive yet not likely to cause people to want a “design.”